Arnim Zola: Fictional character biography

 In the "Dark Reign" storyline, Zola is located by Norman Osborn.
 He informs the current director of H.A.M.M.E.R. that Captain America is locked in space and time on the date of his supposed death.
 Doom's machine was meant to bring him back for an unknown purpose but because of Sharon, he has become unstuck in time, causing him to relive the events of World War II.
 By the time Zola rebuilds the machine in Castle Doom, Sharon Carter is brought to him so that he can transfer the Red Skull's mind into her body.

-Eventually, Captain America finds Zola hiding in an alternate dimension known as Dimension Z, where time moves at faster rate than on Earth.
+Captain America finds Zola hiding in an alternate dimension known as Dimension Z, where time moves at a faster rate than on Earth.
 There, Zola has built a massive fortress and an army of genetically altered soldiers with the intent of conquering Earth.
 In the initial assault, Cap rescues a genetically engineered infant boy (Zola's son Leopold).
 In the decade stranded in Dimension Z, Cap raises the boy as his son, Ian.
 The two take up with the peaceful Phrox, and eventually lead a rebellion to stop Zola's forces, now commanded by Zola's daughter Jet Black.
 Ian is later captured by Zola and brainwashed to accept him as his father again.
 He breaks out of his control, only to be shot by Sharon Carter.
 Sharon sacrifices herself to destroy Zola and his fortress, allowing Cap and a reformed Jet to return to Earth, where only seconds have passed since the former's arrival in Dimension Z.

 During the "AXIS" storyline, Red Skull tells Arnim Zola that everything is in place on his end.
 Zola is confronted by Jet, who refuses to return to his side.
 Falcon sneak attacks Zola.
 Ian finds and frees Sharon Carter, only to learn that Zola has a bomb strong enough to destroy all of New York City.
 Falcon removes the telepathic antenna on Zola's body to stop him from controlling the bomb, but it only sets the bomb to activate.
 Falcon takes the bomb high into the sky above New York before it goes off.
 After the Unvengers are defeated, Zola flees with Jet.

 Arnim Zola later appears as a member of Hydra's High Council when the Red Skull uses Kobik to rewrite history and make Captain America a Hydra sleeper agent.

-In "Secret Empire", Arnim Zola assists Hydra in taking over the United States.
-Hydra also obtains Bruce Banner's corpse and resurrects him for their use.

-In "Spider-Geddon", Arnim Zola and Hydra meet with Superior Octopus in an attempt to recruit him to rebuild Hydra.
-However, Octopus defeats them and dismantles Zola.